 - Some areas of the map should get more rainfall than others

 The next step is to try to build a height map that is consistent with the drainage basin.
 I don’t yet know whether that will work.
-If not, I’ll try a different approach!
+If not, I’ll try a different approach, maybe inspired by this article from entropicparticles.com.
 That’s why this is in my /x/ directory — these are experiments I’m doing to learn new techniques, and then I’ll write up the things that work in a longer article.

 The notes for the next experiment are here.